philippweikert/K8ns-Cluster-Test/Single Steps and Ideas/Troubleshooting.md

 Velero: I had a problem with the right version of the AWS-Plugin Version, could figure it out, ability to read is 10 of 10 in a modern working environment.

-Update to 1.26.2: The problem was, that the config-file wasn't there, so no `kubectl`-commands worked.
+Update to 1.26.2: The problem was, that the config-file wasn't there, so no `kubectl`-commands worked and no contexts.
 Copied the admin.conf and all was nice.
 Made a misstake with copy and so it took me longer than assumed.